Best streaming services for news

 What to consider when choosing a streaming service for news

-The best streaming services for news offer both national favorites and variety.
+The best streaming services for news offer both national favorites and a wide variety of options.
 That’s why our experts started with a list of top channels in the US.
-(4) Nine of the following top 15 channels feature at least some news:
+(4) Nine of the top 15 channels feature at least some news, comprising the following:

 - CBS